 "Vitamin D can't be metabolized without sufficient magnesium levels, meaning Vitamin D remains stored and inactive for as many as 50 percent of Americans.
 In addition, Vitamin D supplements can increase a person's calcium and phosphate levels even while they remain Vitamin D deficient.
 People may suffer from vascular calcification if their magnesium levels aren't high enough to prevent the complication.”
 (American Osteopathic Association)

-Razzaque explains that consumption of Vitamin D supplements can increase a person's calcium and phosphate levels even if they remain Vitamin D deficient.
+Razzaque explains that consumption of Vitamin D supplements can increase a person's calcium and phosphate levels, even if they remain Vitamin D deficient.
 If their magnesium levels aren’t high enough to combat it, people may suffer from vascular calcification.

 Patients with optimum magnesium levels require less Vitamin D supplementation to achieve sufficient Vitamin D levels.
 Magnesium also reduces osteoporosis, helping to mitigate the risk of bone fracture that can be attributed to low levels of Vitamin D, Razzaque noted.

-New research finds that magnesium may hold the key to understanding how vitamin D levels relate to health and disease.
+New research finds that magnesium may hold the key to understanding how Vitamin D levels relate to health and disease.